Share this post:

 Basil is used for good luck and ornamentally in houses due to its vibrant scent.
 It can be used both fresh and dried in food and it is frequently used in spaghetti dishes with tomato sauce to enhance the taste experience.

 Bay leaves, also known as Daphne, are frequently used in soups and stews and in the famous traditional recipe of lentil soup.

 Parsley is used a lot to accompany fish dishes and dishes cooked in the oven since it provides a distinct yet light flavor.

-Finally, mint is used as an ingredient in meat dishes while fennel with its light and sweet aftertaste is used in pies and oven baked meals.
+Finally, mint is used as an ingredient in meat dishes while fennel with its light and the sweet aftertaste is used in pies and oven-baked meals.

 For more information, the best you can do is come to Greece and taste some homemade recipes!